gluethegiant/gtg-rack/README.md

 You can use monolithic rack modules that mimic real-world mixing consoles, but they don't take advantage of the power or flexibility inherent in a modular environment.
 And other modular mixers tend to make it complicated to route multiple sounds to send effects.

-The Glue the Giant modular bus mixers turn a polyphonic cable into three stereo mix buses.
+The BUS IN and BUS OUT ports are used to connect the Glue the Giant modular mixers.
+This allows them to route audio along three stereo buses: red, orange, and blue.
 The bus design makes it easy to patch together modules while creating simple or complex effect sends and returns.

 ![alt text](https://github.com/gluethegiant/gtg-rack/blob/master/design/screenshot.png)